 If you aren't a fan of driving in the mountains this trip is not for you.
 Between Kentucky, all of West Virginia, and Northern Virginia you are in the mountains for at least 6 solid hours.
 Chew gum or you won't be able to hear your teenager tell you to turn off the British Pop music from the 1980s.
 The last time we were there (this past March) there were snowcapped mountains in West Virginia and Northern Virginia.
 Again, pictures didn't do it justice.

 You have to be careful where you stop in West Virginia, especially if you are black.
-Our first time down we encounter a man that looked like the character Shaw from the movie Open Season at a gas station where everyone looked down when they saw us and was really quiet.
-I of course stood right outside of the bathroom and followed my son who is half a foot taller than me everywhere; but if my black son is a target you will have to take mama bear down first.
+Our first time on our way down, we encountered a man that looked like the character Shaw from the movie Open Season at a gas station where everyone looked down when they saw us and was really quiet.
+I of course stood right outside of the bathroom and followed my son who is half a foot taller than me everywhere; but if my black son is a target you will have to take Mama Bear down first.
 "Shaw" didn't have much to say to us but did forewarn us " You're in the Hills now".
 To me that translated to, get the hell on" fill in the blank".
 It was at that time, I thought I probably should be carrying a gun on these road trips.
-I mean, I was trained on how to shoot a gun.
+I mean, I was properly trained on how to shoot guns.
 But I relied on my faith in God to see us through.

 Anyways, the Shaw character experience was just 1% of our overall experience of our journey to Norfolk, Virginia Beach and Newport News.
 Our first memorable experience once we entered the VA Beach area was the under the ocean tunnel.
 Very interesting experience.
 You see the Atlantic Ocean on both sides and then boom you're hearing it.